deuterium-software/Deuterium/README.md

 DeuTerium was created to quickly use the terminal, and compact long commands.

 ## Download
-Check the latest release, and a .zip file should be present containing the neccessary files and folders for 2L
+Check the latest release, and a .zip file should be present containing the neccessary files and folders for DeuTeurium

 ## Contribute
 Feel free to tackle any issues, and send a PR!